Yan-Oliveira/doc-fao/content/specific-ticket-notifications.rst

    - React to changes more quickly.
    - More personalized configuration of notifications, avoiding a flood of information.

-Available in Service Package
-   GOLD

 Target Groups
    - Internal and external IT
    - Customer service
    - Sales
    - Finance

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSSpecificTicketNotifications

 ..
 Original content: https://otrs.com/otrs-feature/feature-add-on-specific-ticket-notifications/